 The above pattern may likely be repeated for each GSS/Kerberos provider available on your system, which would explain the delays/timeouts that you are seeing when SecureCRT is attempting to establish a connection to the SSH server.

-To resolve the problem, you can simply disable all GSSAPI and Kerberos related "Authentication" and "Key Exchange" methods in the SSH2 category of your Session Options as shown in the graphic below.
+To resolve the problem, you can simply disable all GSSAPI and Kerberos related "Authentication" and "Key Exchange" methods in the SSH2 category of your Session Options as shown in the graphics below.

 You can employ the power of editing the Default session to make these changes to all of your existing and future sessions.
 Here are some links to a tip and a video that provide more details about using the Default session to make mass changes to multiple sessions:

 Note: In order for a "change" to be applied to all other sessions, the Default session's option/field you're targeting must actually be modified/different from its current value.
 This means that if the Authentication and Key Exchange fields in your Default session are *already* set how you want them (with GSSAPI auth and all the Kerberos kex methods disabled), you must first change the Default session's Auth and Kex methods to enable one or more of them in the Authentication and Key Exchange sections (and apply that "change" to just the Default session) and then edit the Default session again to set the GSSAPI Authentication and Kerberos-related Key Exchange entries so they're disabled, (and apply that "change" to ALL of your existing sessions).